mulesoft-developers/tdx23-dataweave-mini-hack/README.md

 </h4>

 <h3 align="center">
-	MuleSoft mini-hack challenge and example set for TDX '23.<br><br>
+	MuleSoft mini-hack challenge and example - created for TDX '23.<br><br>
 </h3>

 ## Overview
 This repo contains the DataWeave scripts used at the TDX '23 mini-hack zone.
-The challenge was to convert xml to json using selectors, string concatenation, string functions and a function.
+The challenge was to convert xml to json using selectors, string concatenation, string functions and a DataWeave custom function.

 ### Challenge Description
 "We’ve been tasked with integrating with a system that returns its payload as XML.
 This SOAP based web service returns a payload that needs to be transformed into a JSON payload for a downstream system.
 As part of the transformation we need to only include fields that are relevant to reduce the payload size and provide some formatting changes to some payload values.